chrisknox97/ufos/README.md

     let filters = {};

-After creating this variable, we use ``D3`` to listen for a user's ``"input"`` (i.e. entering search paramenters into one of or multiple of our website's UFO filters.
+After creating this variable, we use ``D3`` to listen for a user's ``"input"`` (i.e. entering search parameters into one of or multiple of our website's UFO filters.

     d3.selectAll("input").on("change", updateFilters)